-Southern braised greens get a fresh and flavorful Mediterranean-inspired makeover for the new year!
+Braised Greens with Olives and Lemon is a fresh and flavorful Mediterranean-inspired makeover for traditional Southern-style greens!
+Perfect for the new year!

 Aren’t we all looking for a change this time of year?
 We’re all cleaning, organizing, changing our eating habits and trying to be better people, so let’s revamp a classic recipe, too!